YR72dpi/mysql_error_google_scrapper/README.md

 As well as solve these two issues, it's could be good to :

 - Make possible to save information in another format than *.txt*
+- Make a file with words to exclude instead of config file
+- Make one command line system to catch MySQL Error with one command line
 - Make a GUI interface